 4. Être dans la galère

 Meaning: To get yourself into a mess

-The meaning of this expression is close to the previous one, but this time its origin is very clear.
+The meaning of this expression is close to the second one on this list one, but this time its origin is very clear.
 The expression was coined by Molière, the iconic 17th century playwright whose works elevated the French language.

-(lit.
-To put the dots on the i)
+Literally: To put the dots on the I

 Meaning: To make things clear

-(lit: It doesn’t break three legs to a duck.)
+Literally: It doesn’t break three legs to a duck

 Meaning: It’s nothing special